Skip to content

 Mutual References in Coding

-In DataFlux Func scripts, you can reference another script to achieve code reuse.
+In DataFlux Func scripts, it is allowed to reference another script to achieve code reuse.

 Assume there exists a script demo__script_a, which contains a function func_a().
-To reference this function in script demo__script_b, you can use the following method:
+To reference this function in script demo__script_b, the following method can be used:

 demo__script_a